← Back to 史記

 退

-When Wu Zixu first fled to Wu, he persuaded King Liao of Wu about the benefits of attacking Chu.
-Gongzi Guang said: 'Xu's father and elder brothers were executed by the state of Chu.
-He only wants to avenge his enmity himself.'
-I do not see the benefits.'
-Therefore, Wu Yuan knew that Guang had other intentions, so he sought the brave warrior Zhuan Zhu and introduced him to Guang.
-Guang was happy and then treated Wu Zixu as a guest.
-Zixu withdrew and farmed in the fields, waiting for Zhuan Zhu's affair.
+When Wu Zixu first fled to Wu, he told King Liao of the benefits of attacking Chu.
+Gongzi Guang said: “Xu’s father and brothers were executed by Chu.
+He only wants to avenge that wrong.
+I do not yet see the benefit.”
+So Wu Yuan understood that Guang had other ambitions and sought out the brave warrior Zhuan Zhu, then presented him to Guang.
+Guang was pleased and treated Wu Zixu as a guest.
+Zixu withdrew to farm in the fields, waiting for Zhuan Zhu’s opportunity.

 23